churchofturing/churchofturing.github.io/posts/landscape-of-lisp.md

 - Runs on the JVM and can therefore interop with the Java ecosystem.
 - Encourages a functional programming style with immutable data structures.
-- Provides a variety of basic data structures: map, vectors, sets, lists.
+- Provides a variety of ergonomic, basic data structures: map, vectors, sets, lists.
-  - Most Lisps only provide one or two.
-Opinions are divided on whether this is a good thing or not.
 - The focus on immutable data structures and [software transactional memory](https://clojure.org/reference/refs) makes it very pleasant to use for writing concurrent software.
 - A comparatively healthy library ecosystem for writing web services.